Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 hunting

-Prohibits using a drone to look for, scout, or detect wildlife as an aid in hunting or taking wildlife.
-Applies to pre-hunt scouting — flying a drone to locate an elk herd and hunting on foot the next day using that information violates this regulation.
-Covers any unmanned aircraft or UAS guided remotely.
+Prohibits using a drone to look for, scout, or detect wildlife as an aid in hunting or taking of wildlife.
+Includes pre-hunt scouting.
+Applies to any unmanned aircraft or UAS guided remotely.
+CPW actively monitors social media for violations.

 View source